Frequently Asked Questions for Parents

 The Wisconsin Parental Choice Program (WPCP) allows parents to receive a voucher to enroll their children in private or religious schools.
 The program is limited to those families with adjusted gross incomes at or below 185% of the federal poverty level.

-Student applications for the Wisconsin Parental Choice Program can be submitted online from February 1st to April 20th, 2017.
+Student applications for the Wisconsin Parental Choice Program can be submitted online from February 1st to mid-April each year.

 Who is eligible for the Wisconsin Parental Choice Program?